quii/learn-go-with-tests/contributing.md

 - Teaching Go features (e.g things like `if`, `select`, structs, methods, etc)
 - Showcase interesting functionality within the standard library.
 Show off how easy it is to TDD a HTTP server for instance.
+- Show how Go's tooling, like benchmarking, race detectors, etc can help you arrive at great software

 If you don't feel confident to submit your own guide, submitting an issue for something you want to learn is still a valuable contribution.